Find out about managing your finances as a freelancer in the Netherlands with this guide that includes accounting, tax planning, and more.

 Good financial planning is crucial to any business or entrepreneurial operation, no matter who or where you are.
 You can have the greatest product or skill in the world, but mismanage your money and it’s likely you won’t last long.
 Unlike regular employment, self-employment doesn’t involve a steady wage landing in your account every month, so you need to be organized to keep things ticking over.
 Recent studies have found that running out of cash is the second most common cause of new business failing (after a lack of market for the product or service).

-Coming up with a sound financial management plan before you start your business could be the difference between boom and bust.
+Coming up with a sound financial management plan before you start your business in the Netherlands could be the difference between boom and bust.
 “One of the best things you can do right at the start is talk to an advisor and make a plan,” says Simone van der Hoeven of HBK.
 “Getting sound expert business advice on issues such as budgeting and taxation will help prepare you for what lies ahead.
 This is especially important for expats who might not be familiar with local tax regulations.”

 Keeping accounts as a freelancer in the Netherlands